 He documents the process of making these copies in a video, where we see his hands, shot from above, working hard to bend, form and configure each metal fragment.
 Similar to The Swim, where the artist engages in a specific action to highlight wider political issues, here the self-imposed task of making copies seems both symbolic and futile.
 Moreover, similar to He’s earlier, expansive works such as the Palate Project (2013) or the Cola Project (2009-2012), both sculpture and film attempt to show how the transformation of material and the role of the hand in material fabrication and exchange can evoke a physiological response in the viewer.
 Exposing our relationship to materials in terms of assigning both monetary and physical value, He has said, ‘I’m seeking to adjust and influence people’s perception through material changes in the object.’

-The Swim (2017) will be screened twice daily in the Auditorium, Tuesdays - Saturdays at 11am and 3pm and once on Sundays at 3pm.
+The Swim (2017) was screened twice daily in the Auditorium, Tuesdays - Saturdays at 11am and 3pm and once on Sundays at 3pm.